 Another benefit to the cleaning fee is that it may push people to stay one more night to spread out that fee.
 That’s how my mind works, so I’m hoping it does for others.
 I’ll be analyzing my average night stay at the end of this year and will edit this blog entry with the specifics.
 Currently my average night stay each year for the last 9 years before charging the cleaning fee is 2.0 nights/stay in 2008, 2.3 in 2009, 2.2 in 2010, 2.4 in 2011, 3.0 in 2012, 2.4 in 2013, 2.6 in 2014, 2.3 in 2015 and 2.5 on 2016.

-One thing to keep in mind when charging a cleaning fee is that guests can no longer be asked to do any cleaning before they check out, but honestly that shouldn’t be done anyway if you want to stay competitive with the hotels and have happy guests.
+One thing to keep in mind when charging a cleaning fee is that guests can no longer be asked to do any cleaning before they check out, but it’s my personal option that they shouldn’t be asked to do that anyway.
 And don’t be surprised if people don’t clean up quite so much after you start charging them the cleaning fee.
 I haven’t seen a difference, but I’m only charging $30.
 I suspect that for fees over $100, it might be more noticeable.

 How do you feel about charging cleaning fees?
 How do you feel about paying cleaning fees?